-With the world-wide-web becoming saturated in every niche, being bold and brave with strong colour backgrounds can help you be more memorable and stand out in a noisy market.
+With the world-wide-web becoming saturated in every niche, being bold and brave with strong color backgrounds can help you be more memorable and stand out in a noisy market.

 10. Use Large Typography with Photographic Elements

-Typography is not only becoming more customised but it is getting bigger and bolder than ever before in website design.
+Typography is not only becoming more customized but it is getting bigger and bolder than ever before in website design.

 11. Be Creative with Inventive Typography

 Typography serves as one the most crucial branding elements for many businesses.
 For years websites have been restricted to a small set of fonts.
-Now, as screen resolutions increase and internet speeds are getting faster, brands can now craft their own typography styles to stand.
+As screen resolutions increase and internet speeds are getting faster, brands can now craft their typography styles to stand.